Food for Thought

 Accent du terroir is a French term that just means “flavor of the land.”
 When I’ve heard it, it’s been used in talking about wine, and how wines take on the flavor of the land their grapes are grown in.
 Minerals, types of soil, spices and herbs grown nearby, climate…all of these things help form the flavor of the grape as it grows, and permeate the wine with unique tastes.

 I feel like it’s a term that can be used to describe people as well.
-Even as mobile as we are these days, jumping from city to city, country to country, the places where we were grown leave a definite imprint on us, and strongly shape what feels like home.
+Even as mobile as we are as a species these days, jumping from city to city, country to country, the places where we were grown leave a definite imprint on us, and strongly shape what feels like home.

 I grew up in the country – wine country – so my accent du terroir is full of California grapes.
 But there are many other flavors in there as well.
 The rolling gold dust pushed over the ranch by the cool afternoon breezes that came up our valley from the bay.
 The briny sea salt crusting the edges of those breezes.
 Hazy afternoons that are warm without ever getting too hot, sitting on the back patio under the grape arbor.
+Lots of good memories of picking grapes there with my mom.

 The food I love is rich with that heritage.
 The beef and rice grape leaf wraps crisped in olive oil that our Greek neighbors showed us how to make.
 Lots of spicy sausage and fresh pasta and olives brought from home by the large Italian population settled around us.
 A surprising but brilliant dash of spicy pepper or rich sauce in a dish inspired by settling Mexican families who brought flavors from home with them as well.
 All the fresh produce you could ever want.

 That, to me, is the most wonderful thing about traveling, tasting, and cooking.
 If you take the time to deliberately sense and taste the flavor of the land, if you stop to learn a dish or two, you will always have a flavor of that place that you can take home with you and share.
+And you’ll be able to recreate through several senses the little moments in life that shape you.

 What flavors and stories make up your accent du terroir?

-About the ChefKristin
+About the ChefKris

 Career Army officer with a tendency toward workaholism.
 On the side, self taught cook, carpenter, and gardener, working to build a beautiful life for my family.
 Trying to tilt my balance in the right direction.